LucasBorboleta/Baltek/docs/CONTRIBUTING.md

 ## How do you get started

 - Read the introductory [README](../README.md) document.
-- Download the latest release of [baltek-the-program](https://github.com/LucasBorboleta/baltek-the-program) and play the game.
+- Play the game either from the blog [Lucas Borboleta](http://lucas.borboleta.blog.free.fr) or download its latest release from  [there](https://github.com/LucasBorboleta/baltek-the-program/releases).
 - Create a [GitHub](https://github.com) account.
 This is the prerequisite for issuing a ticket.
 - If you intent to propose code, then: